MrGiddy/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * Returns the value of a ^ b
 * You are not allowed to import any module
 You don’t need to understand __import__

+### 101-remove_char_at.py
+Write a function that creates a copy of the string, removing the character at the position n (not the Python way, the “C array index”).
+* Prototype: def remove_char_at(str, n):
+* You are not allowed to import any module
+You don’t need to understand __import__